Build your own zero-emission electricity supply

 Step 3: Choose technologies, costs and other assumptions

 Individual cost assumptions can be changed below under "advanced assumption settings".
-2030 is the default year for technology assumptions because this is the earliest reasonable time when most regions could have zero emissions.
+2030 is the default year for technology assumptions because this is a reasonable time by which green products can be scaled up to large volumes.

 Choose which technologies should be included: